Updated January 28th, 2024

 Not many people use this border crossing which means it’s practically empty.
 Which makes for a fast and very easy process to go through immigration on both sides of the border.

-The Border officers are much more relaxed about the official rules, so for people doing a border run there is a good chane travelers won’t need to wait the standard 72 hours in the other country before renewing their visa.
+The Border officers are much more relaxed about the official rules, so for people doing a border run, there is a good chance travelers won’t need to wait the standard 72 hours in the other country before renewing their visa.

 The physical border crossing itself is quite short, on the Tico side (Costa Rica) buses drop you off right in front of the immigration/border office.
 After clearing immigration it’s just a 100m walk on a paved road to reach the Nicaraguan office.

-On the Nica side of things, mini-vans pick up/drop off passenger right at the border and take about 45-60 minutes to reach San Carlos.
+On the Nica side of things, mini-vans pick up/drop off passengers right at the border and take about 45-60 minutes to reach San Carlos.
 These vans leave when full.